 Our authors always reveal a conflict of interest, if any.

-Our team includes a project leader, full-time analysts, volunteers and members of VoxUkraine Editorial Board.
-Analysts and volunteers collect politicians’ statements and check facts.
-VoxCheck Editorial Board approves the fact checks for publication.
+Our team members include a project leader, full-time analysts, volunteers, and members of the VoxUkraine editorial board.
+Analysts and volunteers monitor social media, collect statements made by experts and politicians, verify facts, and debunk fake news.
+The VoxCheck editorial board approves fact checks for publication.

 The executive director of the organization, formerly the editor and head of VoxCheck.
 In the past, he worked as an auditor at the OTP Bank Ukraine and the National Bank of Ukraine.
-He holds a Master of Economics from Lviv Institute of banking and studying for the MBA program at the Kyiv School of Economics.
+He holds a Master of Economics from Lviv Institute of banking, completed an MBA program at the Kyiv School of Economics.

 Valeriia graduated from the Institute of International Relations of the Taras Shevchenko National University of Kyiv.
 Her major is International Relations.
 In 2019, she completed an internship at VoxCheck and stayed to work with the team.
 From September 2022, was the Deputy Head of VoxCheck, from September 2024 — VoxCheck Acting Head.